Compyx/vice-experiments/vice-emu-code/vice/doc/building/GTK3-cross-build-setup.md

 * byacc
 * flex
 * texinfo
-* texlive-\* (?) (for pdf)
+* texlive-fonts-recommended
 * mingw-w64
+* mingw-w64-tools
+* subversion
-* mingw-x64-tools
+* git
-* meson + ninja (a build system used by GLib, Python based)

-    Do not use apt, but use pip (as root):

-    $ apt-get install python3-pip
-    $ pip3 install meson ninja

-(lots more, I forgot)

-* A decent text editor, I'm using Vim

-* gettext (required by Atk, not sure if need to build a Windows version)
 * curl
+* xa65
+* python3-pip
+* meson + ninja (a build system used by Gnome/Gtk, Python based)

+    Do not use apt, but use pip3:

+    $ sudo pip3 install meson ninja

+(Perhaps more, we'll get to it when we hit a problem)

 #### Optional packages

-links, a text-based web browser to download source packages, but wget will probably do fine.

-Virtualbox Guest Additions
+* A decent text editor, I'm using Vim:
+$ apt install vim

+* A text mode web browser, I use links2, had good experience with it when setting up Gentoo:
+$ apt install links2

+##### VirtualBox guest additions

+-- end-of-last-edit --

 Install dmks, then in the VBox UI select "Devices" -> "Insert Guest Additions Cd Image ...".
 On my VM the CD didn't automount, so (as root) mount the CD with `mount /dev/cdrom /media/cdrom`